serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/HeaderCssClassAttribute.md

 # HeaderCssClassAttribute class
 **namespace:** *[Serenity.ComponentModel](../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

 Sets the CSS class for grid column headers.
-It sets headerCssClass property of SlickColumn.
+It sets the headerCssClass property of SlickColumn.
 This has no effect for forms.

 ```csharp
 [AttributeUsage(AttributeTargets.All)]